What You’ll Learn 💾

 To enhance data export to Microsoft Excel and FlexPro, you can use the following settings:

-Select application: Click on either FlexPro (ActiveX) or MS Excel (ActiveX) on the Export toolbar.
+Select application: Click either FlexPro (ActiveX) or MS Excel (ActiveX) on the Export toolbar.

-Template management: Template management controls are only available for Microsoft Excel and FlexPro export options.
-Templates are listed on central Postprocessing in FlexPro or MS Excel panel.
-Templates can be created and changed or deleted
+Template management: Template management controls are available only for Microsoft Excel and FlexPro export options.
+Templates are listed in the central Postprocessing section under the FlexPro or MS Excel panel.
+Templates can be created, modified, or deleted.

-Select template (script): Appropriate script should be selected from the list of available scripts.
+Select template (script): Choose the appropriate script from the list of available templates.

-Import Flexpro (databases): MergeDB script allows the user to import existing FlexPro-Databases to the exported measurement data.
+Import FlexPro (databases): The MergeDB script allows the user to import existing FlexPro databases into the exported measurement data.

-If you click on either FlexPro (ActiveX) or MS Excel (ActiveX) on the Export option, additional template management controls will be visible on the left bottom part of the screen together with the list of available templates.
+When you click FlexPro (ActiveX) or MS Excel (ActiveX) in the Export options, additional template management controls will appear in the lower-left section of the screen, along with the list of available templates.

 Microsoft Excel